© 2023 Cincinnati Public Radio

 What you need to know before you drop off

-Collection goes through Feb.
-1, 2023, and during park or business hours.
-Most bins will be under a shelter and there should be signage to direct you.
+In Ohio and Kentucky, collection goes through Feb.
+1, 2025, during park or business hours.
+Most Cohen Recycling bins will be under a shelter and there should be signage to direct you.

 All kinds of string lights are accepted, including traditional and LED-style bulbs.
-But regardless of the type of bulb, Cohen can recycle the plastic.
+Regardless of the type of bulb, Cohen can recycle the plastic.

-This is a "string only" event — meaning all other kinds of holiday lights, such as light projectors and lighted inflatables, can instead be dropped off at a Cohen Recycling Center for disposal.
+This is a "string only" event — meaning all other kinds of holiday lights, such as light projectors and lighted inflatables, should instead be dropped off at a Cohen Recycling Center for disposal.

-Most important is "to bring them loose."
-That means do not drop off lights in boxes or bags, as that will only slow down the recycling process.
+Most important is "to bring them loose," Cohen says.
+That means don't drop off lights in boxes or bags, as that will only slow down the recycling process.
 Cohen also asks that you please make sure any batteries are removed.

 Where to take your lights